What Is PayPal Credit & How Does It Work?

 Applying For PayPal Credit

-PayPal doesn’t have any clearly stated applicant criteria, but applicants with poor credit or limited credit history may be declined.
+PayPal doesn’t have any clearly stated applicant criteria, but since Synchrony Bank will be doing a hard pull on your credit, it’s safe to assume applicants with poor credit or limited credit history may be declined.

 Using PayPal Credit